-If you're new to Amazon EC2 and haven't set up any security groups yet, AWS defines one for you.
-You can change the name and description by clicking Edit details.
+Under Security Groups, you'll see that the wizard created and selected a security group for you.
 The security group includes basic firewall rules that enable you to connect your instance.
 For a Windows instance, you connect through Remote Desktop Protocol (RDP) on port 3389.